 There are two types of graduate fellowships that can be used to fund your tuition: internal and external.
 Internally, graduate schools sometimes offer full or partial merit-based fellowships to the top applicants.
 An example is the Roy H. Park Leadership Fellows Program for top MBA students at Cornell University.
 Internal fellowships are sponsored by the school or department and sometimes are not openly advertised.
 You may have to submit an additional application component or apply to the graduate program early to be considered for these awards.
 Sometimes there is no additional application and all candidates are considered.
 The department may also offer needs-based tuition scholarships to some portion of applicants, but this is rare at the graduate level.
 To find information about the university department’s merit and needs-based internal funding opportunities, check the department’s website for prospective applicants.

 There are also several external graduate fellowships offered by foundations, non-profits, companies and government agencies to fund a master’s or doctoral degree.
+We list many of these opportunities in the ProFellow database.
 Some examples include the Paul and Daisy Soros Fellowships for New Americans, the Frédéric Bastiat Fellowship, and the AAUW American Dissertation Fellowships.

 You can find awards like these in the free ProFellow fellowships database.
 Under Fellowship Type, select “Graduate study” and/or “Doctoral study” to return graduate school fellowships.
 You can further filter by Discipline(s), Location and Citizenship Eligibility.

 It is worth seeking out a combination of internal and external funding sources to increase your chances of securing the needed amount of financing.
-Here are some pointers to help you identify which types of graduate fellowships and scholarships would work best for you, and what you must know to secure them.
+However, there are some important things to know about both internal and external graduate school fellowships and funding sources.

 Graduate fellowships have early deadlines.

-Both internal and external graduate fellowship deadlines typically fall between October and February.
+Both internal and external graduate fellowship deadlines typically fall between October and February and fund the following academic year.
 This means you need to apply to them at the same time you are applying to graduate schools.
 Sometimes prospective applicants make the mistake of looking into funding opportunities after they have completed and submitted all of their graduate school applications – this is too late!
 Begin your research on graduate school fellowships now so you don’t miss these critical deadlines.